Physicians evaluating employment options should consider three broad questions:

 - Potential obligation to pay back the sign-on bonus if terminated before three years.

 - 180-day termination clause for all without cause terminations.

 Proper consideration of Question #3 further diminishes the attractiveness of this job.
 The restrictions on moonlighting make it challenging for this physician to consider other types of practice and prepare a favorable termination plan.
 This non-compete is quite terrible and will basically force this physician to accept a tele-psychiatry position for at least the next three years or move.
 Moving the family because of a job can be very painful for all involved and can often cause a physician to stay in an unattractive job.
+If the physician or employer want out in less than three years, the physician would need to repay the sign-on bonus ($100,000).
 Additionally, there may be an exit expense in the form of tail insurance.
 However, tail insurance for a psychiatrist is likely to be in the four-figure range and may not be a big factor here.
 This could be a much bigger issue for other specialties.
 Finally, even if the employer unilaterally changes the job or the physician otherwise wants to terminate, the physician may be required to stay on for 180 days.
 Long termination periods can also be quite the painful experience.